-Most recently, I was lucky enough to spend a month traveling in Chile and Argentina and was absolutely wowed by the diversity in landscapes and experiences.
+Most recently, I was lucky enough to spend three weeks traveling Costa Rica and one month in Chile and Argentina.
+In Costa Rica, I was fortunate enough to experience the abundance of diversity in wildlife, culture, and landscapes that this relatively small country has to offer.
+The contrasting Caribbean coast and Pacific coast were each amazing in their own way.
+I saw an immense amount of wildlife, including sloths, toucans, dolphins, and endless birds.
+In Chile and Argentina, I was absolutely wowed by the diversity in landscapes and experiences.
 Within one week, I had seen rolling green vineyards in the Chilean wine country, red rocks and white salt flats in the Atacama Desert, and crystal clear, turquoise glacier water in southern Patagonia.
-I love panoramic landscapes, which Chile seems to have an endless supply of.
+I love panoramic landscapes; which Chile seems to have an endless supply of.
 Argentina had a breadth of diversity as well - I trekked on a glacier in El Calafate, rode a horse through Argentina's lake district of Bariloche, and saw the iconic Iguazu falls.

-I’ve volcano boarded in Nicaragua, leapt from waterfalls in Puerto Rico, ziplined in Costa Rica, snorkelled through caves in the Philippines, navigated night markets in Taipei, watched sunrise over Angkor Wat, trekked the Annapurna Circuit in Nepal, beach-bummed my way up Australia’s East Coast while living in a campervan, bathed elephants in Thailand, witnessed sea turtles hatch on the beach in Chennai, India, floated down the Mekong River on a slow boat in Laos, and I’m dreaming about my next adventures to come in Latin America…
+I’ve ziplined in Costa Rica, watched sunrise over Angkor Wat, trekked the Annapurna Circuit in Nepal, beach-bummed my way up Australia’s East Coast while living in a campervan, bathed elephants in Thailand, witnessed sea turtles hatch on the beach in Chennai, India, floated down the Mekong River on a slow boat in Laos, and I’m dreaming about my next adventures in Latin America...

 Favourite places I've been